codidact/qpixel/INSTALLATION.md

 ## Optional: Required Tags

 The special Meta tags (discussion, bug, support, feature-request) are not seeded.
 (We do not assume that all deployments want to manage user feedback the same way.)
-You can create tags directly on the Meta Tags page and then add them in category settings:
+You can create tags directly on the Meta Tags page:

 ![img/meta-tags.png](img/meta-tags.png)

+Next, edit the Meta category settings:

 ![img/edit-category.png](img/edit-category.png)

+Add the tags to the "Required tags" section:

 ![img/required-tags.png](img/required-tags.png)